Crieff Junction Railway: Gleneagles hotel

-During World War II the hotel closed and became a military hospital and subsequently rehabilitation centre for miners.
+During World War II, the hotel closed and became a military hospital and, subsequently, a rehabilitation centre for miners.
 It reopened as a hotel in May 1947.

 The hotel had a siding connection for goods transfer throughout the lifetime of the Crieff branch line.

 Absorption

 The Crieff Junction Railway was absorbed by the Scottish Central Railway on 29 June 1865.

 Closure

 There were attempts to make the line more profitable, specifically with the introduction diesel railcars in the late 1950s; two additional halts were opened on the line, at Pittenzie and Strageath.
 Nonetheless the line was heavily loss-making, and it was closed as part of the process of rationalisation of the railways known as the Beeching Axe; the closure took effect on 6 July 1964.
 The track was lifted the following year.

 Since closure

-The impressive station building at Crieff was demolished in 1965, and the site was subsequently occupied by a Health Centre and Cottage Hospital.
+The impressive station building at Crieff was demolished in 1965, and the site was subsequently occupied by a health centre and cottage hospital.
 The station buildings at Muthill were also demolished shortly after the closure of the line.

 The remaining station buildings along the route were altered to use as private housing.